 The fresh water marsh type is dominated by man-made features.
 Most of these wetland types have occurrences of Tule (Scirpus californicus), Cattail (Typha latifolia), and Spike Rush (Eleocharis macrostachya).
-Each of these species are indicators of disturbances and reflect the altered wetland conditions they are located in.
+Each of these species is indicators of disturbances and reflects the altered wetland conditions they are located in.
 Most of the features associated with this type are settling ponds, abandoned barrow pits, and margins of man made reservoirs located throughout the watershed.

 The most dramatic impact to wetlands and flood plain riparian systems has been the agricultural and human developments that occurred within the watershed.
-In Zone 3, most of the historical flood plains and wetlands have been eliminated and replaced with concrete line channels.
-This elimination of flood plains terraces in these reaches limited our mapping of wetlands to the top of the control channel.
+In Zone 3 and 4, most of the historical flood plains and wetlands have been eliminated and replaced with concrete line channels.
+This elimination of floodplains terraces in these reaches limited our mapping of wetlands to the top of the control channel.
 Any wetland vegetation within the channel was not mapped since we could not determine the hydrogeomorphic surfaces.
-However in the lower most reaches of San Diego Creek where the control channel is broad enough to allow for some similar development of flood plain terraces within the channel, we separated out both the vegetation and recently developed terraces.
-Mitigation sites and the constructed wetlands associated with flood control channels were mapped separately.
-A database for these types was built with consultation with current and former LA District employees.
-Using location data supplied in addition to those encountered in the field, 17 mitigation sites were mapped.
-Many of these sites were mapped by using GPS technology in the field because they were hard to distinguish from the adjacent upland vegetation types.

-In general, the riparian vegetation within the flood plain and terrace at San Diego Creek watershed are associated with modified flood control channels or human developed features.
-Due to modifications in the watershed for enhanced runoff, flood control and agricultural usage, the flood plain terraces have been greatly reduced in their ability to act as a functional part of the flood plain.
-Historically, more of the terrace may have been considered wetlands (under Section 404 criteria), than has been currently determined.
-Vegetation types such as Mulefat (7.3) are typically common within the active flood plain and parts of the terrace in this part of southern California.
-Within San Diego Creek watershed, these occurrence have been reduced in frequency as a result of modifications in the flood plains.
+However, in the lower most reaches of San Juan Creek where the control channel is broad enough to allow for some similar development of floodplain terraces within the channel, we separated out both the vegetation and recently developed terraces.
+In general, the riparian vegetation within the flood plain and terrace at San Juan/San Mateo Creek watersheds are associated with modified flood control channels or human developed features.
+Due to modifications in the watershed for enhanced runoff, flood control and agricultural usage, the floodplain terraces have been greatly reduced in their ability to act as a functional part of the flood plain.
+Historically, more of the terrace may have been considered wetland than has been currently determined.
+Vegetation types such as Mulefat (7.3) are typically common within the active flood plain and parts of the terrace in this region of southern California.
+Within the San Juan/San Mateo Creek watersheds, these occurrences have been reduced in frequency as a result of modifications in the flood plains.